-- to secure and increase corporate value, profitability and profit transfer over the long term through appropriate return on equity for the Bank and the Group, among other things - to strengthen the business model by diversifying the earnings base and expanding expertise by increasing income not related to risk-weighted assets (RWA) and by limiting risk through a granular portfolio, among other measures - to optimally meet customer needs - to ensure funding and liquidity at all times - to promote employee performance and loyalty
+- to increase customer satisfaction and to optimally meet customer needs, - to strengthen the business model by diversifying the earnings base and expanding expertise by increasing income not related to risk-weighted assets (RWA) and by limiting risk through a granular portfolio, among other measures - to ensure funding and liquidity at all times - to secure and increase the corporate value, profitability and profit transfer over the long term through appropriate return on equity for the Bank and the Group - to promote employee performance and loyalty

 To do so, the Bank makes use of a business model that focuses primarily on real estate financing.
 Funding takes place primarily by issuing Mortgage Pfandbriefe in accordance with the German Pfandbrief Act (Pfandbriefgesetz).
 These Mortgage Pfandbriefe are based on a stable cover pool.
 Due to the limits on the recognition of collateral, the Bank is also forced to fund itself through unsecured issues.
 Financial services round out the product portfolio.
-In addition, the Bank strives to further promote cost-conscious and efficient business operations as well as the use of synergies resulting from the group of affiliated companies.